 Standard 12V Wire

-The 12V Wire helps in regulating the energy that is transferred to your inverter.
+The 12V Wire helps regulate the energy transferred to your inverter.
 It helps in making the solar panel system more efficient and sustainable.

 Bus Wire